zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 ***E7 - Elasticsearch  monitoring alert notification*** \
 An Elasticsearch search offers different options to monitor Elasticsearch traffic.
 At the cluster level, [cluster health API](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/cluster-health.html) are available to monitor the health of Elasticsearch cluster.
 Also, as mentioned above, Elasticsearch Kibana has an extensive set of monitoring dashboards to visualize Elasticsearch clusters, nodes and user activities.
-[Watchers](https://www.elastic.co/guide/en/kibana/current/watcher-ui.html) are used to create actions based on system conditions.
+[Watchers](https://www.elastic.co/guide/en/kibana/current/watcher-ui.html) are used to create actions based on system conditions.<br/><br/>

+***E8 - Elasticsearch IP traffic filtering report*** \
+The Elasticsearch security features contain an access control feature called [IP filtering](https://www.elastic.co/guide/en/elasticsearch/reference/current/ip-filtering.html) which allows or rejects hosts IP addresses.
+The machine IP from where the malicious query is running is rejected and denied access to run queries. <br/><br/>

 #### *2.3.2.
 Unavailable/Insufficient Evidence*
 ***E3 - Static code analysis report*** \